 History of Neuschwanstein Castle

-Neuschwanstein Castle is one of the historical palaces located in Bavaria, Germany, was commissioned by King Ludwig II of Bavaria and was constructed in the 19th century.
+Neuschwanstein Castle is one of the historical palaces located in Bavaria, Germany, was commissioned by King Ludwig II of Bavaria constructed in the 19th century.
 When we talk about its history, construction around the castle began in 1869 summer and was overseen by the architect Eduard Riedel.
 Moreover with the 8 metres of stone outcrop removed to make way for the foundations.
 Particularly in 5th September 1869 first foundation stone was laid off with building plan by King Ludwig II according to traditional incorporations established by King Ludwing I.

 Primary purpose of building such a big palace is to retreat for the reclusive king and also served as a homage to the composer Richard Wagner, whom Ludwig greatly admired.
 Interestingly King is a big fan of music, art and architecture, therefore Neuschwanstein Castle didn’t have an ambitious project; it is just a commissioned order to enrich the cultural landscape of his nation.